Clark Fork River

 The Alberton Gorge is a dramatic river gorge on the Clark Fork River.
 When people talk about running the famous Clark Fork Rapids, they are talking about the Alberton Gorge.
 Pangaea River Rafting offers the most entertaining, informative and fun whitewater rafting trips on the Alberton Gorge.

-The famed Alberton Gorge, with its incredible scenery and recreational treasures, makes a perfect family trip on a hot summer day.
+The famed Alberton Gorge, with its incredible scenery and recreational treasures, makes for a perfect family trip on a hot summer day.
 Located 35 miles west of Missoula, the Gorge is a canyon section of the Clark Fork River with Class II and Class III whitewater perfect for all abilities, from the complete beginner to the seasoned expert.
 The Alberton Gorge is a paradise, for visitors and locals alike.
-This popular stretch of river, contains seven major rapids as well as several smaller ones that offer wet and wild memories forever.
+This popular stretch of river contains seven major rapids as well as several smaller ones that offer wet and wild memories forever.